 An additional benefit of SSRIs is that the FDA approves several brands in treating panic attacks such as Prozac, Zoloft, Pexeva, and Paxil.

 Yet another class of antidepressants is SNRIs or Serotonin and Norepinephrine Reuptake Inhibitors.

 The FDA has also approved an SNRI drug which is called venlafaxine hydrochloride, which excels at treating anxiety and panic disorders.

 The specialists may also give you a prescription drug to combat anxiety, such as benzodiazepine, which is a type of medication that is also known as tranquilizers.
 If you are not familiar with the name, then maybe Valium and Xanax sound more familiar.

 This type of medication is usually prescribed to help with muscle relaxation as well as sedation.

 However, because of its effects, some people use it for substance abuse.
 So, if you have a history of substance abuse disorder, your doctor may prescribe another medication for you in replacement of benzodiazepine.

-It may also take several weeks before you start noticing any improvement or changes in your symptoms, so you just have to be patient and keep an open communication with your doctor.
-Also, keep in mind that social anxiety treatment can only be effective if you do your part as well.
+It may also take several weeks before you start noticing any improvement or changes in your symptoms, so you have to be patient and keep open communication with your doctor.
+Also, keep in mind that social anxiety treatment can only be useful if you do your part as well.

 As you may already know, a panic attack can strike anytime, no matter where you are.
-But given that you are more aware of what is happening to you now and you are provided with more information on how to deal with anxiety, you are in a better position to manage and control an attack when it happens.
+But given that you are more aware of what is happening to you now and with more information on your hands-on how to deal with anxiety, you are in a better position to manage and control an attack when it happens.